-University has reached the desirable position of a specialist, research-rich university.
-This is significant as it underscores our strategic approach to addressing industry demand for skilled graduates with appropriate skill sets to grow a resilient, more productive and sustainable economy.
+Importantly it also means that Lincoln University has reached the desirable position of a specialist, researchrich university.
+This is significant for the University as it underscores our strategic approach to addressing industry demand for skilled graduates with appropriate skill sets to grow a resilient, more productive and sustainable economy.
 However, there has been a downward trend in Bachelors with Honours qualifications nationally since the introduction of Taught Masters qualifications.